WalidBenzineb/Airbnb-NYC-Price-Prediction-July-2024-Data-/README.md

 # Project Overview
 This project aims to predict Airbnb listing prices in New York City using data from July 25, 2024.
-We'll walk through the entire data science process, from collecting and analyzing data to building a predictive model and creating a user-friendly web application.
+I will walk through the entire data science process, from collecting and analyzing data to building a predictive model and creating a user-friendly web application.
 Project Steps and Key Decisions

 # Technologies and Skills Showcase